-Just go to any home improvement store and the choice of home air filters can be dizzying.
+Trying to select the right air filter for your Kansas City home can be a daunting experience.
 What does my system require?
 Should you just get the cheapest?
-These are just a couple of the questions that make selecting home air filters so mind-boggling.
+These are just two of many of the questions that make selecting home air filters so mind-boggling.
 Let Neal Harris Service Experts attempt to resolve your home air filter questions and allow you to continue enjoying the comfort of your home without concern.

-Here’s a tried and true way to figure out how efficient your existing filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Position the filter horizontally, then taking everyday table salt, pour the salt through the filter then see the amount comes out the other side.
-If some or all the salt falls through the filter, then you can imagine that the filter will let dust particles of similar size pass through.
+Here’s a tried and true way to figure out how efficient your current filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Position the filter horizontally, then using common table salt, pour the salt through the filter and see the amount comes out the other side.
+If some or all the salt falls through the filter, then you can imagine that the filter will let dust that same size flow through.
 You might want to upgrade your filter to higher quality filter that is more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.

 1) Filter Size

 Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
 Simply look at the label of your existing filter to see the height by width and thickness, or just measure it yourself.
 The majority of home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating